damithuoc/spring-angular/README.md

 as "root" or change springWebSecurity.xml file for your preference.

-03) Run maven command: "mvn clean package install -DskipTests" It will automatically generate database tabels for this project.
+03) Run maven command: "mvn clean package install -DskipTests" It will automatically generate database tables for this project.

 04) Run unit test in for create sample users(see UserServiceTest in test source)